Stevie-Ray/referrer-spam-blocker/README.md

 ## Options for Google Analytics 'ghost' spam

 The above methods don't stop the Google Analytics **ghost** referral spam (because they are hitting Analytics directly and don't touching your website).
 You should use filters in Analytics to prevent **ghost** referral spam and hide spam form the **past**.
-Because Google Analytics segments are limited to *30.000* characters the files are separated into multiple parts.
+Because Google Analytics segments are limited to *30.000* characters the exclude list is separated into multiple parts.

 Navigate to your Google Analytics Admin panel and add these Segments: